billthefarmer/gridle/README.md

 ## System gestures
 Because dragging letters can inadvertently close the app if system gestures are enabled, back gestures are disabled over most of the letter grid.
-Also back gestures are ignored if a game is in progress.
-Use the navigation menu or refresh to use the back gesture.
+Also back gestures will refresh the display if a game is in progress.
+Use the navigation menu or refresh to enable the back gesture.

 ## Add accents
 Long press on a letter in the solved word grid.
 This will show a